-The National Health and Medical Research Council (NHMRC) recommends that Australian babies and children are immunised against the following diseases:
+The National Health and Medical Research Council (NHMRC) recommends that Australian babies and children are immunised free of charge against the following diseases:

 It’s also recommended that older children and some adults are immunised against meningococcal C, pneumococcal infections, hepatitis A and influenza.
 Although all Australians can be immunised against these diseases, the vaccines are free only for some high-risk groups.

 Several other vaccines, such as cholera, are available to any person if needed (but there will be a cost for these vaccines).

 Where you can have your child immunised